Welcome to the Art Department

 Year 8 – Natural form, alternative drawing techniques, Hundertwasser architecture and art from different cultures.

-Year 9 – mixed media, cultural artists, text art and cross curricular project with Music and Drama.
+Year 9 – mixed media, cultural artists, text art, portraits and distortion

 Important Skills in this subject

-A variety of technical skills and knowledge, analysing, investigating creating and applying.
+A variety of technical skills and knowledge, analysing, investigating, creating, applying and evaluating.

 The autumn term in Year 7 is focussed on learning the basics to build upon over the year and in future years.
 They will start with a drawing test to assess ability, knowledge and skills learnt in their previous school.
 Students will then develop their painting and knowledge of colour theory which is essential in their art lessons throughout their time at King Arthur’s.